jakevbk/SampelUnityPUN/README.md

 # SampelUnityPUN
-Using Unity and Pun to create a multiplayer game
+Using Unity and Pun to create a multiplayer game soley based for a diff project.